MegaaDev/Voting-System_Dapp_Easyians/README.md

 Once the contract is uploaded to the blockchain, copy the contract address and copy it in the .env file.
 You can also use another blockchain by writing the blockchain's endpoint in hardhat-config.

-Once you have pasted your private key and contract address in the .env file, simply run command
+**Steps before running the frontend**

+- Paste the Private key in .env file
+- Paste the contract address once depolyed in constant.js file

+**Once setup, simply run the command :**

 ```shell
 npm start